The Wonderers

 The Wonderers (Qui brille au combat) is a 2025 French drama film directed by Joséphine Japy in her directorial debut, from a screenplay she co-wrote with Olivier Torres based on the true story of her younger sister, Bertille, who has a severe disability that leads to autistic behavior.
 It stars Mélanie Laurent, Pierre-Yves Cardinal, Angelina Woreth and Sarah Pachoud.

 The film had its world premiere at the Special Screenings section of the 2025 Cannes Film Festival on 15 May.
-It will be released theatrically in France by Apollo Distribution on 31 December.
+It was released theatrically in France by Apollo Distribution on 31 December 2025.

 Plot

 Set in the French Riviera, it follows a family dealing with the severe disability of their youngest daughter, 13-year-old Bertille, while her older sister, 17-year-old Marion, seeks refuge in a relationship with an older boy.